airbytehq/airbyte/docs/connector-development/connector-builder-ui/incremental-sync.md

 To handle these cases, disable injection in the incremental sync form and use the generic parameter section at the bottom of the stream configuration form to freely configure query parameters, headers and properties of the JSON body, by using jinja expressions and [available variables](/connector-development/config-based/understanding-the-yaml-file/reference/#/variables).
 You can also use these variables as part of the URL path.

-For example the [Sendgrid API](https://docs.sendgrid.com/api-reference/e-mail-activity/filter-all-messages) requires to set both start and end time in a `query` parameter.
+For example the [Sendgrid API](https://docs.sendgrid.com/api-reference/e-mail-activity/filter-all-messages) requires setting both start and end time in a `query` parameter.
 For this case, you can use the `stream_interval` variable to configure a request parameter with "key" `query` and "value" `last_event_time BETWEEN TIMESTAMP "{{stream_interval.start_time}}" AND TIMESTAMP "{{stream_interval.end_time}}"` to filter down to the right window in time.